Learn About Pharmacogenomics & Medication Safety

 Genetic Testing for Antidepressants: What Your DNA Can and Cannot Tell You

-How genetic testing for antidepressants works — what CYP2D6 and CYP2C19 results mean for SSRIs and tricyclics, how pharmacogenomics guides medication choices, and what genetic testing cannot predict about depression treatment.
+How genetic testing for antidepressants works — what CYP2D6 and CYP2C19 results mean for SSRIs like escitalopram and sertraline, how pharmacogenomics guides medication choices using 23andMe or AncestryDNA data, and what genetic testing cannot predict about depression treatment.

 CYP2D6 and Antidepressants: Which Drugs Are Affected?